Used Toyota Prius review

 Toyota opened the order books for the Prius Mk4 in November 2015, with the first cars being delivered to owners in March 2016; a Plug-in model arrived a year later.

 All versions featured a 1.8-litre petrol engine that was boosted by an electric motor fed by its own battery pack; power was sent to the front wheels via a continuously variable (automatic) transmission.
+The battery is bigger in the plug-in hybrid model, and can be recharged from the mains to give an all-electric range of 34 miles.

 Toyota Prius Mk4 reviews